 - trade unions

-Your organisation must be part of a regulated body.
-Where this is not the case, your application must have the support of a regulated organisation.
+Organisation must be part of a regulated body.
+Where this is not the case, applications must have the support of a regulated organisation.

 Examples of organisations that are not be eligible to apply include: